jbloomlab/SARS-CoV-2_chronic-infection-seq/README.md

 ### Overview

 This repo contains the code for generating the analysis of intra-host viral variation from the deep-sequencing data of SARS-CoV-2 from an immunocompromised patient.
-The associated publication for these samples is located [here](https://www.nejm.org/doi/full/10.1056/NEJMc2031364).
+The associated publication for these samples is located [here](https://www.nejm.org/doi/full/10.1056/NEJMc2031364), and the preprint is located [here](https://www.biorxiv.org/content/10.1101/2020.11.30.405472v1).

 Intra-patient single-nucleotide polymorphisms (SNPs) were identified with an automated variant-calling pipeline created with `Snakemake` (Köster & Rahmann, 2012).
 Briefly, paired-end reads were filtered, and sequencing adaptors were removed with `fastp` (Chen et al., 2018).
 Reads from SARS-CoV-2 were enriched by kmer matching to the Wuhan-Hu-1 reference genome (NC_045512.2) using [`BBDuk`](https://jgi.doe.gov/data-and-tools/bbtools/bb-tools-user-guide/).
 Following filtering, reads were aligned to the Wuhan-Hu-1 reference with `BWA-MEM` (Li, 2013).
 Variants were identified by counting the coverage of each base at every position in the reference genome using a custom Python script.
 These variants were filtered based on a minimum allele frequency of >0.01, a PHRED quality threshold of >25, and coverage of more than 100 reads.